-In the first three months of 2018, we invested in the Aclara acquisition and also returned capital to our shareholders through shareholder dividends.
-These activities were funded primarily with additional debt financing as further described below.
+In the first six months of 2018, we invested in the Aclara acquisition and also returned capital to our shareholders through shareholder dividends and share repurchases.
+These activities were funded primarily with additional debt financing and cash flows from operations as further described below.

-- In the first three months of 2018, cash used for the acquisition of businesses, net of cash acquired was \$1,119.4 million.
-Further discussion of our acquisitions can be found in Note 3 Business Acquisitions in the Notes to Condensed Consolidated Financial Statements. - o In the first three months of 2018, shareholder dividends paid were \$42.2 million. - In February 2018, we increased our long-term and short-term borrowings to complete the acquisition of Aclara, and expect our cash flows from operations, (including those from Aclara), as well as our other sources of funds, will be sufficient to meet our obligations from our borrowings.
+- In the first six months of 2018, cash used for the acquisition of businesses, net of cash acquired was \$1,116.0 million, including approximately \$0.3 million received in 2018 to settle a net working capital adjustment relating to an acquisition completed in 2017.
+Further discussion of our acquisitions can be found in Note 3 Business Acquisitions in the Notes to Condensed Consolidated Financial Statements. - In the first six months of 2018, shareholder dividends paid were \$84.4 million and we repurchased \$10.0 million in shares of our common stock. - In February 2018, we increased our long-term and short-term borrowings to complete the acquisition of Aclara, and expect our cash flows from operations, (including those from Aclara), as well as our other sources of funds, will be sufficient to meet our obligations from our borrowings.